 In 2007, in an interview on the Bloomberg TV program “Open Exchange,” Schiff pointed a finger at the credit card industry, predicting “the blowup of credit card finance in 2008.”

-However, Americans’ love affair with credit card debt continues to go strong with no end in sight; in 2017, the average household owed more than $15,000 in credit card debts alone.
+However, Americans’ love affair with credit card debt continues to go strong with no end in sight; the average household owed more than $15,000 in credit card debts alone.

 Schiff used his own radio show as a platform for many of his economic predictions.